Hemophagocytic lymphohistiocytosis: Treatment

-HLH is a description of an immunophysiologic state in time.
-It can be dangerous to infer a genetic impairment of granule-mediated cytotoxicity in patients, especially older children and adults, who meet any of the various criteria for HLH.
-Thus, like shock, one must simultaneously manage both the acute physiologic changes associated with HLH (like systemic inflammation, DIC, hepatitis, etc.) and look deeply for various underlying contributors.

-The International Histiocyte Society has collected the published consensus management documents for the many contexts in which HLH occurs and they host full-text versions.

-Most patients who meet HLH criteria will have secondary cases.
-Treatment for these patients should focus on the underlying contributors.
-Additionally, treatment of the inflammation of HLH itself is often required.

-While optimal treatment of HLH is still being debated, current treatment regimes usually involve high dose corticosteroids, etoposide and cyclosporin.
-Intravenous immunoglobulin is also used.
+The HLH-94 study is the most extensive study regarding the treatment of primary and secondary HLH and is endorsed by the Histiocyte Society.
+The society has published guidelines based on the HLH-94 study.
+Treatment for primary and secondary HLH involves immunosuppressive therapy and cytotoxic therapy meant to inhibit T-cells.
+Treatment primarily involves etoposide which induces apoptosis (programmed cell death) of T-cells for up to 8 weeks combined with the steroid immunosuppressant dexamethasone.
+This combination treatment will cause a depletion of pro-inflammatory T-cells and is then followed by a hematopoietic stem cell transplantation (HSCT) in those with primary (familial) disease, and relapsing or persistent disease.
+Cyclosporin is sometimes used as an immunosuppressive treatment in the initial stage of therapy.
+For those with secondary HLH, treatment involves the steroids and T-cell inhibitors combined with a treatment of the underlying cause of the hyperinflammatory reaction.
+For those with secondary HLH, immunosuppression and cytotoxic T-cell inhibitory therapy can be stopped after 8 weeks followed by a monitoring period (to see if disease relapses or persists).

+In those with neurological symptoms or abnormal findings on a spinal fluid analysis via lumbar puncture, cyclophosphamide can be injected directly into the cerebrospinal fluid.
+Etoposide can also cross the blood brain barrier which helps in brain or spinal cord disease.

+Emapalumab (an anti-interferon monoclonal antibody) or anakinra (a modified recombinant interleukin 1 receptor antagonist) plus steroids are sometimes used in HLH.

 Methotrexate and vincristine have also been used.
 However, for secondary HLH, evidence suggests that the benefit of etoposide-based therapy is limited, as it may mask or delay diagnosis of the underlying contributors and increase risk of toxicity.
 Cytokine targeted therapy, which is less toxic, could be a more rational approach to treat inflammation while not interfering with the identification of underlying causes of secondary HLH.

-On 20 November 2018, the FDA approved the anti-IFN-gamma monoclonal antibody emapalumab (proprietary name Gamifant) for the treatment of pediatric and adult primary HLH.

-In October 2021 NHS England published Clinical Commissioning Policy: Anakinra for Haemophagocytic Lymphohistiocytosis (HLH) for adults and children in all ages, allowing Anakinra (a modified recombinant interleukin 1 receptor antagonist) to be used in the treatment of HLH.

-People with HLH, especially when untreated, may need intensive therapy.
+People with HLH may need intensive therapy.
 Therefore, HLH should be included in the differential diagnosis of intensive care unit patients with cytopenia and hyperferritinemia.
 Patients in the earlier stages of HLH are frequently hospitalized at internal medicine wards.